Let’s explain the SOLID principles using the characters and situations from the beloved village Indian drama Panchayat on PrimeVideo!

 Replace one role without breaking the system

-If Abhishek goes for training and Ganesh Ji temporarily fills in as Sachiv, the system should still run smoothly:
+If Abhishek goes for training and Ganesh Ji fills in temporarily:

 • Vikas still coordinates